-A second discovery showed how to create transiently heavier or lighter electrons ( $m_e \neq 1$ ) in a nano-meters dimension reaction particle.
+A second discovery showed how to create transiently heavier or lighter electrons ($m_e \neq 1$) in a nano-meters dimension reaction particle.

-$a_0 = h^2 I (2\pi)^2 k_e^2 \mathbf{m_e}$ Th Bohr radius. inc nuclei or reacting chemicals.
-The useful combination of the two discoveries includes the ability to bring reactants closer, with heavier effective mass, and push them apart with lighter effective mass.
+$a_0 = h^2 I (2\pi)^2 k_e^2 m_e$ Bohr radius.

+The effective mass of the electron determines the size of all real matter, including the distance between ions, nuclei or reacting chemicals.
+The useful combination of the two discoveries includes the ability to bring reactants closer, using heavier effective mass, and push them apart using lighter effective mass.
 Dialing electron effective mass allows dynamic control of chemical reactions at the fundamental level, turning them on and off in predetermined sequences.
 It also allows initiating reactions between certain reactants in a way that strongly favors the ground state.